-Of course, my service could charge anything they want; the people who call 911 for stubbed toes during blizzards have zero intention of paying anyway, but I digress.
+Of course, my service could charge anything they wanted; the people who call 911 for stubbed toes during blizzards have zero intention of paying anyway, but I digress.
 Somehow, the nation's 911 system has been turned into a socialized transportation program that entitles people savvy enough to utilize the resources at their disposal the right to beckon trained and courteous medical professionals to their homes, places of employment, or anywhere they may be.

 And we, the providers, happily go along with the debacle.
-It is far easier to give in, and take the people who call us in than to argue, explain, lecture, or refuse transport.
+It is far easier to give in, and take the people who call us in, than to argue, explain, lecture or refuse transport.
 It's a game we play now, and I call it “Getting Through the Shift.”

 Here are a few random examples of 911 calls we respond to every day, everywhere: